-Clemson University Innovation Campus and Technology Park (Anderson, South Carolina) Law Enforcement
+Clemson University Advanced Materials Center (Anderson, South Carolina)

-The Clemson University Innovation Campus and Technology Park is located in Anderson, South Carolina, off of I-85 and state highway 187.
+Law Enforcement - Clemson University Advanced Materials Center is located in Anderson, South Carolina, just off of Interstate 85 and State Highway 187.
 Law enforcement services are provided on this campus by the Anderson County Sheriff's Office.
 The Anderson County Sheriff's Office is the local law enforcement agency to whom crimes should be reported by calling 911.
 The Anderson County Sheriff's Office may also be reached by calling 864-260-4400 or 864-260-4444.
 Anderson County Sheriff's deputies are certified by the South Carolina Criminal Justice Academy and have full arrest powers.
 Anderson County Sheriff's deputies work closely with other local, state and federal police agencies and maintain contact with university officials regarding crimes occurring on campus.